cloud-gov/cg-site/content/updates/2017-05-18-release-notes.md

 Curious what’s new that you might find helpful as a cloud.gov application developer?
 Here are highlights from our platform updates over the past two weeks.
 <!--more-->

+### Researching
+The cloud.gov team is looking to make the cloud.gov platform easier to evaluate and use, and we’re recruiting volunteers to help us do that.
+If you’re interested, let us know at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov).
+We’ll ask you a few questions and ask you to walk us through using some aspect of the platform via screenshare.

 ### Added
 - We’ve published a cost estimator spreadsheet (in [XLSX](/resources/cloudgov_cost_estimator.xlsx) and [ODS](/resources/cloudgov_cost_estimator.ods) formats) that your team can use to get a sense of [how much cloud.gov will cost for your organization]({{< relref "overview/pricing/rates.md#find-the-right-package-for-your-work" >}}).
-If you’re interested in switching from a sandbox to a paid cloud.gov package, or if you want to expand your use of the platform to additional systems, use the estimator to get a sense of what the access package and usage quota fees will be across all your cloud.gov systems.
+If you’re interested in switching from a sandbox to a paid cloud.gov package, or if you want to expand your use of the platform to additional applications, use the estimator to get a sense of what the access package and usage quota fees will be across all your cloud.gov systems.
 - The Defense Information Systems Agency (DISA) has issued a [provisional authorization for Department of Defense teams]({{< relref "overview/security/fedramp-tracker.md#how-this-p-ato-helps-your-team" >}}) to use cloud.gov’s FedRAMP P-ATO for systems at the DISA level 2 impact level.
-This is a followup to the P-ATO; Level 2 is quivalent to FedRAMP the Moderate impact level.
+This is a followup to the P-ATO; Level 2 is equivalent to FedRAMP Moderate.
-- The latest production releases for cloud.gov now support PHP 7.1.4 and 7.0.18.
+- The latest version of the PHP buildpack supports PHP 7.1.4 and 7.0.18.

 ### Fixed
-Elastic Load Balancers (ELBs) now perform router health checks before putting a particular router back in service.
-Previously, ELBs occasionally produced 502 errors by sending traffic across unhealthy routers.
+We’ve improved our automated process for updating the part of cloud.gov that routes traffic to your application.
+Previously, you might have seen occasional 502 errors in your application when we made updates.

 ### Removed
-The latest production releases remove support for PHP 7.1.2 and 7.0.16.
-If your systems rely on one of these versions you will need to upgrade.
+The latest version of the PHP buildpack removes support for PHP 7.1.2 and 7.0.16.
+If your applications rely on one of these versions, you need to update your application to use a supported version of PHP.

-### Production releases
+### Platform releases
 We upgraded the Cloud Foundry deployment to [v258](https://github.com/cloudfoundry/cf-release/releases/tag/v258).
 This upgrade addresses these security vulnerabilities:
 - [CVE-2017-4972: Blind SQL Injection in UAA](https://www.cloudfoundry.org/cve-2017-4972/)
 - [CVE-2017-4973: Privilege Escalation in UAA](https://www.cloudfoundry.org/cve-2017-4973/)